This event has been and gone.

 Indie-Rock band from Newcastle, fronted by the ever charming Paul Smith, whose tightly-wound songs are biting, contemporary takes on the familiar feelings of being trapped in a small town and desperately needing to escape.
 Their tunes vibrate with contained energy, and the anger more than occasionally spills out into faster, harder pop-rock.
 With three UK top 10 albums, two top 20 albums, along with eight UK top 40 singles, the boys continue to 'apply some pressure' to their sound and success.

-See Maximo Park tour dates
+See 3 tour dates featuring Maximo Park

 The Temper Trap